SouthHills/it241-project2-RishiDesai14/README.md

 # Secure and Insecure Authentication System

 ## Overview
 This project demonstrates a simple authentication system implemented in PHP, showcasing both secure and insecure methods of user login and registration.
-It serves as an educational example for understanding session management, password handling, and the best practices in web security.
+The purpose is for understanding session management, password handling, and the best practices in web security.

-The application consists of the following main features:
+The applications main features:
 - User registration with the option of secure or insecure password storage.
 - User login with session management.
 - Separate pages for secure and insecure login forms.